 - When selecting a vendor or service provider, the proposal cost needs to be the highest weighted factor in your decision.
 Though price must be the heaviest weighted factor, the FCC does allow applicants to consider additional factors, including whether a product can be integrated into their existing infrastructure and prior experience with vendors or service providers.
 How to construct an evaluation

-Here is another unprecedented change we saw this year: The FCC has waived the RHC and E-rate Program gift rules under specific conditions due to the pandemic.
+Another unprecedented change we saw last year that has been extended: The FCC has waived the RHC and E-rate Program gift rules under specific conditions due to the pandemic.
 Those specific conditions are that the gift must be used to improve broadband connects or equipment for telehealth or remote learning.
-The current guidance from December 2020 notes that the suspended gift rule will remain in place until June 30, 2021.
+The current guidance from October 2021 notes that the suspended gift rule will remain in place until June 30th, 2022.

 Many states have active designated State E-Rate Coordinators who can help you with questions through the process free of charge.
 We highly recommend using these resources or hiring a consultant if one is not available to you and you don’t have the time to commit to the process.
 Hiring a good consultant may cost you some money up front, but could easily end up saving you time and money in the long run.